Adderall Psychosis: Signs & Treatment

 For people without ADHD, Adderall can spark a sense of wellness, energy, and happiness.
 It can also cause side effects, including psychosis and paranoia.

 This article will discuss the symptoms of Adderall psychosis, treatment options, and how to get help if you or someone you love has lost control of their stimulant use.

 What Adderall Psychosis Looks Like

-- Hearing sounds others can’t hear
+- Hearing voices and sounds others can’t hear.

 How Psychosis Is Treated